ssec-jhu/evolver-ng/docs/source/quick-start.rst

     python -m evolver.app.main

-* Navigate to the web interface at http://localhost:8080
+* Navigate to the web interface of the openapi docs at http://localhost:8080/docs

 From the source code
 --------------------